-Fig. 6 The result of identification of cues used by the pilot.
+Figure 6: The result of identification of cues used by the pilot.
 From top to bottom for Glide phase, Flare phase and for timing of the Flare initiation.
 Thicker lines represent stronger weights.
-Note that all variables were normalized, so $1-\theta$ is just the inverse of θ .
+Note that all variables were normalized, so $1-\theta$ is just the complement of $\theta$ .

-main cue is 'dY OR 1- θ '.
-The use of dY indicates feed forward control during the flare, the '1- θ ', 'pull up (column down) when θ is high (altitude is low)' is modeling the final pull of the column, which comes with the decrease of throttle.
-The contribution of the implicit horizon via the left hidden neuron can be explained by the fact that halfway the flare, the touchdown zone markers go out of sight, thus saturating the value of Y-H. This event may be a cue for the longitudinal position w.r.t. the runway.
+When looking at the flare network, we see the main cue is ' $\dot{Y}$ OR 1- $\theta$ '.
+The use of $\dot{Y}$ indicates feed forward control during the flare, while the '1- $\theta$ ' - 'pull up (large column deflection) when $\theta$ is high (altitude is low)'- is modeling the pilot's final pull of the column, which comes with the decrease of throttle.
+The contribution of the implicit horizon via the left hidden neuron can be explained by the fact that halfway through the flare, the touchdown zone markers disappear from sight, thus saturating the value of Y-H. This event may be a cue for the longitudinal position with respect to the runway.
 In the model, the influence of the high value of Y-H shows the pilot's gradual release of the column.

-As discussed in §5.2 step 3, the cues likely to

-be used for timing of the flare initiation are identified in the same way as for glide and flare control.
-The lower network in Fig.6 shows the result.
-It is clear that $d\theta$ (change of angle between the runway edges) is the main variable to be regarded.
-The right neuron states ' $d\theta$ AND dY', and as dYis low during the flare, this just stresses that it is the part preluding the flare that we are interested in.
+As discussed in §5.2 step 3, the cues likely to be used for timing of the flare initiation are identified in the same way as for glide and flare control.
+The lower network in Fig. 6 shows the result.
+It is clear that $\dot{\theta}$ (change of angle between the runway edges) is the dominant variable.
+The right neuron states ' $\dot{\theta}$ AND $\dot{Y}$ '.
+The 'AND $\dot{Y}$ ' part is merely an artifact to ensure the model output is low again during the flare, as $\dot{Y}$ is low during the flare.
+The appearance of $\dot{Y}$ in the result is thus not due to its importance for flare initiation timing, but just stresses that it is replacements the part preluding the flare that we are interested in.

-To determine the parameters of the fuzzy su-To determine the parameters of the fuzzy supervisor, the data has been split into 2 sets using Fuzzy c-means clustering (see [25], App.
+To determine the parameters of the fuzzy supervisor, the data has been split into 2 sets using Fuzzy c-means clustering (see [26], App.
 I for a clear algorithmic description).
-As the time derivatives of θ and Y were identified as important for flare timing in the previous modeling step, θ and Y will have relatively large change of value during the transition, and are thus suitable to base the clustering on.
+As the time derivatives of $\theta$ and Y were identified as important for flare timing in the previous modeling step, $\theta$ and Y will have relatively large change of value during the transition, and are thus suitable to base the clustering on.
 Figure 7 shows the clustering result.
 The plot of the column deflection is shown as a reference, it was not used for clustering.
-This result shows that good separation can be obtained this way, which verifies the function of $d\theta$ and dY as cues for flare timing.
+This result shows that good separation can be obtained this way, which verifies the function of $\dot{\theta}$ and $\dot{Y}$ as cues for flare timing.

-For further verification purposes the Glide and Flare networks could be integrated using a fuzzy supervisor based on the membership function resulting from the clustering procedure described above.
+For further verification purposes the Glide and Flagree matements works could be integrated using a fuzzy supervisor based on the membership function resulting from the clustering procedure described above.
 Figure 8 shows the resulting model output and the original column output as reference.

-Fig. 7 2 classes, Glide (cyan) and Flare (magenta), were separated using fuzzy clustering.
+Figure 7: Two classes, Glide (cyan) and Flare (magenta), were separated using fuzzy clustering.
 The black line shows the degree of membership to class 'Flare' for each sample.